kheppenstall/bike-share/README.md

 * city
 * installation date

+Once you have the `Station` model started, finish it off by creating validations for the `Station` attributes.

+* All the attributes must be present in the request.

+You can use ActiveRecord's [validations feature](http://guides.rubyonrails.org/active_record_validations.html) to make sure no record is saved without having all attributes present.

+**Be sure to have a test for each individual validation.**

-Be sure to normalize the table(s) that you build to hold this information, and to use restful routes.
+Also, be sure to normalize the table(s) that you build to hold this information, and to use restful routes.
+What's normalization you ask?
+Check out the homework assignments for Day 4 [here](https://github.com/turingschool/homework/blob/master/module-2-homework.markdown) and this [overview](https://gist.github.com/Carmer/f9e060bf1ac30e3ab7b3).
 At the end of this iteration, you should be able to view an index of all stations, view a page for a single station, create a station, edit a station, and delete a station from either the index or the show pages.

 ### Iteration 2